Laser Tattoo Removal in Houston

 Q: How many treatments will I need?

-A: While it is true that lasers are used to break up the ink in tattoos and remove them, it is not possible to remove a tattoo in one session.
-Depending on the size and location of a tattoo, it may take several sessions of laser therapy to completely remove a tattoo.
+A: Depending on the size and makeup of your tattoo, it may take several sessions of laser therapy to completely remove a tattoo.

 Q: Will I have any scarring from the tattoo removal process?